 view, Marinas.com has aerial

 photos, and Google has a good satellite view.
 The first light was destroyed by a storm in 1917, and the light was moved atop the fog signal tower until the present lighthouse was built.
-Located on the south point of the island; accessible by hiking
+Located on the south point of the island; accessible by a hiking

-trail.
+trail (90 minutes one way according to Goulding).
 Site open, tower closed.
 Operator: Commissioners

 of Irish Lights.
 ARLHS NTI-013; CIL-1400; Admiralty A6060; NGA 7028.

 - West Maidens